 How grand folk looked at the formal dinner as they were waited on, ate well, talked and listened to entertaining former Zimbabwean cricketer Henry Olonga share about his life living in Zimbabwe, playing international cricket, now living in exile and the ways Jesus has led him and continues to lead him & his family along this journey of life.

-Verbal comments about the 4 days included “it reinforced it is not our ministry - it is always Jesus ministry”, “don’t make leaders like yourself – help others develop their ministry”, “was a great openness to share in small groups – hear others stories”, “valued developing relationships, getting to know folk”, “good to have young leaders and more experienced”,” loved the Dinner, getting dressed up & a great international speaker in Henry”, “variety of speakers – different perspectives – in our weakness others can step up”, “Faith & Culture elective helpful”, “getting to know/ hear about others life & experience”, “working out what sort of leader you are – liberating”, “change of venue worked well and was great” and “sense of unity and peace”.
+Comments about the four days included “it reinforced it is not our ministry – it is always Jesus' ministry”, “don’t make leaders like yourself – help others develop their ministry”, “was a great openness to share in small groups – hear others stories”, “valued developing relationships, getting to know folk”, “good to have young leaders and more experienced”,” loved the Dinner, getting dressed up and a great international speaker in Henry”, “variety of speakers – different perspectives – in our weakness others can step up”, “Faith & Culture elective helpful”, “getting to know/ hear about others life and experience”, “working out what sort of leader you are – liberating”, “change of venue worked well and was great” and “sense of unity and peace”.

-So young people and congregations the next ACC SA Emerging Leaders Award Camp will be January 2019!
-Don’t miss out - start planning.
-Shirley James
+The next ACC SA Emerging Leaders Award Camp will be January 2019.
+Don’t miss out!
+Start planning now!

 SA ACC Movement News